Lasers and Intense Pulsed Light (IPL) sources used for cosmetic purposes

 Lasers and Intense Pulsed Light sources (IPLs) devices used for cosmetic purposes can cause serious health effects such as burns, scarring and eye damage.

 Lasers and Intense Pulsed Light sources (IPLs) are devices used for a range of cosmetic purposes including:

-- removing hair, tattoos, birthmarks and various skin lesions, cellulite, acne and acne scarring
+- removing hair, tattoos, birthmarks, various skin lesions, acne and acne scarring

 - reducing the visibility of blood vessels and skin pigmentations